-c.
-Outcome 7.5 of the SRA Code of Conduct 2011 - which states you comply with legislation applicable to your business, including antimoney laundering and data protection legislation.
+- c.
+Outcome 7.2 of the SRA Code of Conduct 2011 You have effective systems and controls in place to achieve and comply with all the principles, rules and outcomes and other requirements of the handbook, where applicable. - d.
+Outcome 7.5 of the SRA Code of Conduct 2011 You comply with legislation applicable to your business, including anti-money laundering and data protection legislation.